McDonald's faces class action over 'pervasive sexual harassment'

+McDonald’s said in a statement that it was committed to ensuring workers were not subject to sexual harassment.

+“The plaintiffs’ allegations of harassment and retaliation were investigated as soon as they were brought to our attention, and we will likewise investigate the new allegations that they have raised in their complaint,” it said.

-The plaintiffs, current McDonald’s employee Jamelia Fairley and former employee Ashley Reddick, are seeking to represent a class of female employees of Florida’s more than 100 corporate-owned, non-franchise McDonald’s locations.
-They are asking for $500 million in compensatory damages, additional punitive damages and an order requiring the company to adopt policies against harassment.
+The plaintiffs, McDonald’s employee Jamelia Fairley and former employee Ashley Reddick, are seeking to represent a class of female employees of Florida’s more than 100 corporate-owned, non-franchise McDonald’s locations.
+They are asking for $500 million in compensatory damages and additional punitive damages.

-“It’s time for this company to take responsibility for the safety and well-being of all workers who wear the uniform,” Fairley said at a news conference on Monday.

 Fairley and Reddick said in their complaint that McDonald’s failed to provide training to prevent sexual harassment and shuffled serial harassers from one location to another without consequence.